brianglass/anastasis/files/thursday_matins.md

 **Ode 7.
 Irmos**

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â”The godless order of a lawless tyrant fanned the soaring flame; but Christ let fall the dew of the Spirit upon the God-fearing Youths.
-He is blessed and highly exalted.Â”</span>
+font-family:&quot;Book Antiqua&quot;">”The godless order of a lawless tyrant fanned the soaring flame; but Christ let fall the dew of the Spirit upon the God-fearing Youths.
+He is blessed and highly exalted.”</span>

 **Troparia.**